dscpesu/EscapeQuest/CONTRIBUTING.md

 We want your work to be readable by others; therefore, we encourage you to note the following:

-- If Titanic Survival Prediction is submitted, for example, the Folder Name should be "Titanic Survival Prediction," and the File Name should be "titanic_survival_prediction.ipynb."
-- File extension for code should be `.ipynb`.
-- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in the future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure you have created for your project.
-If you want to, please contact before doing so.
-- The basic project folder should have 2 repositories: Dataset and Model.
-Dataset should have the related dataset files for the project to work, and Model should have the program file and other related files concerning the project for AI, Deep learning, Computer Vision, NLP enthusiasts.
 - The [README.md] file should be concise and clear about what the project is about and what it does.
 - It should be documented briefly enough to let readers understand.
 - If you have modified/added code work, make sure that the algorithm works before submitting.
 - If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
-- For front-end designers, back-end developers, and UI/UX designers, follow the project structure mentioned in [README]
 - Do not update the [README.md] and [Contributing_Guidelines.md].
-- Avoid importing external libraries for basic algorithms.
-Only use those libraries for complicated algorithms. **Usage of NumPY is highly recommended.**

 ## 📖Resources